brendensm/CDCPLACES/README.md

 # Examples

-To view a complete walk through of the package, view the vignette found [here.](https://brendenmsmith.com/posts/introducing%20the%20places%20package/)
+To view a complete walk through of the package, view the vignette found [here.](https://brendenmsmith.com/posts/introducing%20the%20places%20package/) You can also view the pkgdown site [here.](https://brendensm.github.io/CDCPLACES/)